Wild Bergamot, Bee Balm for Swallowtails!

 Wild Bergamot can be propagated with seed or division.
 It is healthy for the plant to divide it every 2-3 years and this also prevents it from becoming aggressive.

 Our seed does not need to be stratified (however, some websites do advise cold stratification for about 3 months).
-Surface sow (1/16 inch, “just cover”) seeds in a greenhouse (or sealed in a polythene bag) until germination (usually 10-24 days).
+If starting indoors, surface sow seeds, pressing them lightly into the soil and cover loosely with plastic until germination (usually 10-24 days).
 The soil should be maintained moist, but not wet.
-After 6-7 weeks transplant the seedlings into pots or in a sunny, well drained soil, about 1.5-2ft. apart.
+After 6-7 weeks transplant the seedlings into pots or in a sunny spot with well drained soil, about 1.5-2ft. apart.

-Seeds can also be broadcast on a weed free surface from mid January to mid May in a sunny location.
+Seeds start easily outdoors when broadcast on a weed free surface from mid January to mid May in a sunny location.
 Thin out the seedlings when large enough to handle, so they are at least 12 inches apart.
 Provide additional water until the plants reach 10 inches tall.

 Another way of propagating this butterfly plant is from cuttings, and it also spreads on its own by rhizomes.